aurelia/router/doc/article/en-US/router-configuration.md

   </source-code>
 </code-listing>

-The above example will redirect any unmatched routes to the `not-found` component module.
+The above example will make any unmatched routes to load the `not-found` component module.

 ### Using A Function For Unknown Routes

 The function passed to `mapUnknownRoutes()` has to return:

-* A string to a moduleId.
+* A string representing `moduleId`.
 * An object with property `moduleId` of type string.
 * A `RouteConfig` object.
 * A `Promise` that resolves to any of the above.